appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/faq.md

 For more details about configuring the outbound requests, you can refer to the [Outbound Requests](/build/manage-the-connections/adding-a-build-profile/connecting-to-gitlab#outbound-requests) section.

-### How can we restrict the TLS version used by the Appcircle server?
+### How can we restrict the TLS versions used by the Appcircle server?

-To restrict the TLS versions used by the Appcircle server, you can follow the [Configure TLS Versions](/self-hosted-appcircle/configure-server/integrations-and-access/ssl-configuration.md#configure-tls-versions) section in the SSL Configuration documentation.
+To restrict the TLS versions used by the Appcircle server, you can follow the [Configure TLS Versions](/self-hosted-appcircle/configure-server/integrations-and-access/ssl-configuration.md#configure-tls-versions) section in the **SSL Configuration** documentation.

 ## Appcircle Runner FAQ